Chart Color Schemes

 Mermaid Beach - Broadbeach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Area's performance is significantly influenced by changes in local infrastructure.
-AreaSearch has identified 61 projects that could impact the area.
-Notable projects include The Star Residences Epsilon Tower, The Alfred, Sea Glass, and Amaya Broadbeach.
-Projects of particular relevance are listed below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 60 projects that may impact the area.
+Notable ones are The Star Residences Epsilon Tower, The Alfred, Sea Glass, and Amaya Broadbeach.

 Professional plan users can use the search below to filter and access additional projects.